tekkies/GimpPlugins/README.md

 # GimpPlugins v1.0
-Tested on gimp 2.8 Windows.
+Tested on Gimp 2.10 and 2.8.

 # Install

- Place python files in gimp plug-ins folder (e.g. `%userprofile%\.gimp-2.8\plug-ins`) and restart Gimp.
+ Place python files in gimp plug-ins folder (e.g. `%appdata%/GIMP/2.10` or`%userprofile%\.gimp-2.8\plug-ins`) and restart Gimp.

  Note: No need to restart Gimp if code changed unless you change the registration.